telepresenceio/telepresence/concepts/intercepts.md

     </Alert>

- 3. Send requests to your service without the HTTP header:
+ 3. Using the intercept: Send requests to your service without the HTTP header:

     Requests without the header will be sent to the version of your service that is running in the cluster.
 This enables you to share